sevleo/YoGato/README.md

 Yogato 1.1 features:

-- [ ] Add Feedback page
-- [ ] Allow to specify recovery email
-- [ ] Change Google login to a pop-up instead of redirect
 - [ ] Add ability to publish your flow to shared library
 - [ ] Add ability to explore the library
 - [ ] Add ability to rate flows created by other users
 - [ ] Add ability to copy flows created by other users

 Yogato 1.2 features:

+- [ ] Add Feedback page
+- [ ] Allow to specify recovery email
+- [ ] Change Google login to a pop-up instead of redirect

+Yogato 1.3 features:

 - [ ] Add ability to save several poses to a set
 - [ ] Add ability to switch between Set views and Poses views in the designer